awsdocs/amazon-redshift-developer-guide/doc_source/t_creating_database.md

 After you connect to the initial cluster database, the database you created when you launched the cluster, you use the initial database as the base for creating a new database\.

-For example, to create a database named **tickit**, issue the following command:
+For example, to create a database named **tickit**, issue the following command in your SQL client tool:

 ```
 create database tickit;